Swipe right for testing: gay dating app helps fight rising HIV in Bulgaria

 People who are unaware they have HIV are more likely to have unprotected sex, risking the spread of infection further, found a 2014 study in Mozambique.

-Although HIV tests are anonymous, patients in Bulgaria were often required to identify themselves when they entered a health center and reveal where they were going, said Momchil Baev, the sexual health program manager at Single Step.
+Although HIV tests are anonymous, patients in Bulgaria were often required to identify themselves when they entered a health centre and reveal where they were going, said Momchil Baev, the sexual health programme manager at Single Step.

 HIV testing vans used in rural areas were also highly visible and associated with stigma, he said.